Skip to main content

 Salto can instead mask these tokens by replacing them with "<SECRET_TOKEN>" during fetches.

-If the user deploys an automation with a masked authorization header, Salto will deploy this value instead of the correct token and a user notification will be shown with the recommended Jira steps to enter the right token
+If the user deploys an automation with a masked authorization header, Salto will deploy this value instead of the correct token, and a user notification will be shown with the recommended Jira steps to enter the correct token

 520

-In order to enable this masking, go into the service settings and add the following to your configuration NACL:
+To enable this masking, go into the application settings and add the following to your configuration NACL:

 masking = { automationHeaders = [ "Authorization", ] }